michaelJwilson/surveysim/doc/tutorial.md

 The generated exposures.fits contains a list of the simulated exposures with all parameters necessary to simulate spectra (exposure time, airmass, seeing, moon brightness, etc).

-Note to experts: if you followed the recipe above, this step will generate harmless warnings about not having installed the `specter` package.

 ## Iterate Planning and Observing